Living in Cayman

 Groceries and Pharmacies

-Cayman has three major grocery chains and numerous convenience stores.
+Groceries – Cayman has three major grocery chains and numerous convenience stores.
 The groceries are large and well-stocked and carry a selection of international foods and a varying range of organic products.
 There is at least one grocery store in each district.
-Small and independent food marts are scattered everywhere, and the gas stations also carry grocery supplies.
+Small and independent food marts are scattered everywhere, and gas stations with food marts also carry grocery supplies.